 CodeTwo Signatures Add-in for Outlook - manual installation

-If your organization uses CodeTwo Email Signatures for Office 365 and has configured the software to add email signatures to your Outlook, you only need to install an Outlook add-in to start and the software will do the rest for you.
+If your organization uses CodeTwo Email Signatures 365 and has configured the software to add email signatures to your Outlook, you only need to install the CodeTwo Signatures Add-in for Outlook and the software will do the rest for you.
 Follow the instructions below to get automatic signatures in Outlook on your Windows-based computer (a new add-in that works with OWA and Outlook desktop is now available).

 Before you install & hints for administrators

-The add-in will not add any signatures to Outlook unless an administrator in your organization has set them up first.
+The add-in will not add any signatures to Outlook unless an administrator in your organization has set them up in the first place.